 - Pay the fine by check (made payable to Suwanee ES), cash (exact change), or request the book to be marked "lost" by the media staff so you can pay on My Payments Plus.

 - Find the same book online and purchase a used/new hardcover book.
 Library binding is preferred.

 If the book is found within a year of the fine being paid, you will be refunded.

-Every morning a team of five students put on a live morning news broadcast called the "Jaguar News".
+Every morning beginning on Monday, August 9th, a team of five students will put on a live morning news broadcast called the "Jaguar News".
 All 5th grade students are invited to apply to be on the news team at the beginning of the year.
 All students that apply will have the opportunity to serve on a team as long as the homeroom teacher agrees that the student is meeting expectations in the classroom.